 You can sign up for the Voiced Market newsletter here, and you’ll get alerts when new exclusive deals up to 95% off are released.
-The variety of offers are astounding, and you can almost always find something you need.
+The variety of offers is astounding, and you can almost always find something you need.

 5. Thrift stores are gold mines.

 If you think thrift stores are only full of old and outdated clothes, think again.
 You’d be amazed at how many people donate incredible pieces from their closet that still have the tags attached – including luxury branded items.
-The big names like Goodwill and Salvation Army run 50% off sales every single day, usually based on a “color tag of the week.”
+The big names like Goodwill and Salvation Army, run 50% off sales every single day, usually based on a “color tag of the week.”

 6. … And so is eBay.